xEcho1337/Brain4J/README.md

 [![Brain4J](https://img.shields.io/badge/Brain4J-2.1-blue.svg)](https://github.com/xEcho1337/Brain4J)

-Brain4J is Java library for Machine Learning, designed to be as light as possible and easily portable.
+**Brain4J** is a powerful, lightweight, and easy-to-use Machine Learning library written in Java, designed for speed and simplicity.

+---

-## Getting started
+## Getting Started

-When making a neural network there are plenty of options you can choose from.
-This time we are making a simple NN to calculate the XOR gate.
+When building a neural network, you have many options.
+In this example, we will create a neural network to simulate an XOR gate.

+### Defining the Model

-Firstly, we need to define the model, for a XOR gate we can use a really simple one, made by only 4 layers.
+To represent an XOR gate, we can use a simple neural network with four layers:

 ```java
 Model network = new Model(